splunk/public-o11y-docs/gdi/opentelemetry/auto-instrumentation/auto-instrumentation-dotnet-k8s.rst

 You can also use the methods shown in :ref:`zeroconfig-dotnet-traces` to configure your instrumentation with the ``OTEL_RESOURCE_ATTRIBUTES`` environment variable and other environment variables.

+See :ref:`advanced-dotnet-otel-configuration` for the full list of supported environment variables.

 Learn more
 ===========================================================================